CrossRef/event-data-user-guide/docs/sources/plaudit.md

 1. A user endorses an academic work through Plaudit.
 2. Once a day, Plaudit checks which endorsements have been added since the last export.
-3. Plaudit creates new Events for every endorsement created since the last export.
+3. Plaudit creates new Events for every endorsement created since the last export and sends them to Event Data.

 ## Evidence Record